 The results of the additional investigation can then be used to inform and revise the final determination of ESHS risk status.
 The SMESP Project Officer together with the E&S specialist will assign a final category of Medium Risk or High Risk based on experience and judgment, as well as expert advice where needed.
-It may be necessary to engage the services of a professional engineer if there are questions about drainage, structural integrity, building code, or ordinance issues.
+It may be necessary to engage the services of a professional engineer if there are questions about drainage, structural integrity, building codes, environmental codes/regulations or ordinance issues.

 Because of the additional investigations, there may be recommendations for ESHS actions, special conditions such as updating a monitoring plan, or other requirements to improve MSME performance, update compliance status, or otherwise reduce ESHS risk.
-In these cases, the PFIs will include recommendations in the loan documentation that address any social issues or other negative impacts that were identified and require periodic reporting on these recommendations or special conditions.
-This will normally be the case for High Risk MSMEs which have complex or sensitive ESHS situations.
+In these cases, the PFIs will include recommendations in the loan documentation that address any environmental and social issues or other negative impacts that were identified and require periodic reporting on these recommendations or special conditions.
+This could be the case for Medium Risk MSMEs and will normally be the case for High Risk MSMEs which have complex or sensitive ESHS situations.

-Step 6-Prepare Loan Documentation
+Step 4 - Prepare Loan Documentation